-Auckland Transport (AT) is working alongside communities in Mount Roskill to make changes to Carr Road and Frost Road in order to improve accessibility and safety for pedestrians.
+Auckland Transport (AT) is working alongside communities in Mt Roskill to make changes to Carr Road and Frost Road in order to improve accessibility and safety for pedestrians.

 Project zone: Central

 Our construction on Mount Roskill’s Safer Communities programme began in early March 2020.
 We consulted publicly several times on our proposal to ensure improvements were designed in partnership with the community.
 The total cost of this project is $3.1 million.

 Artists impressions of Frost Road and Carr Road roundabout outside Mt Roskill Grammar School.